WheteThunger/MonumentAddons/README.md

 - Called only for entity addons, not for entities spanwed by spawn points, but this may change in the future (possibly a new hook in the future)
 - The `component` parameter represents the monument object
 - The `guid` parameter refers to the unique ID present in the profile data file
-- Note: When the plugin is configured to persist entities while the plugin is unloaded, this hook will be called again when the plugin finds and registers the existing entity (the entity will not technically be respawned, although the hook name suggests it was spawned)
+- Note: When the plugin is configured to save entities, this hook will be called again when the plugin finds and registers the existing entity (the entity will not technically be respawned, although the hook name suggests it was spawned)

 ### OnDynamicMonument